TheSilvered/nest/docs/tour.md

 'Hello, World!' @std.io.println
 ```

+You can ignore the syntax that is used for importing the standard library and
+calling the function for now, just know that this program will print any
+expression before `@std.io.println`.

 ## Numbers and arithmetic operations

-In Nest operate in a lisp-like way but with a different syntax, this program
+Operators in Nest are similar to the ones in lisp even if the syntax is a little
-adds the numbers `1`, `2` and `3` and prints them to the standard output:
+different.
+This program, for example adds the numbers `1`, `2`, and `3` and
+prints them:

 ```nest
 |#| 'std.nest' = std